Do you have a question related to applying? You may find the answer you're seeking here.

 - Improve your study skills and discipline—you will need them in graduate school.

 - Keep a careful eye on your GPA.
+You must do well academically in whichever major you choose.

 - Challenge yourself by taking a wide range of interesting coursework.

 - Move up to upper-level courses by your junior year.
+Don't pad a junior or senior year GPA with lots of 100 level courses; law schools see through this.

 - Work on your writing as much as possible.
+You will need those skills in law school.

 - Read a wide variety of material inside and outside of the classroom.